sncis/newsdMe/README.md

 Before you begin make sure to met the following requirements.

 * having Node v14.x installed on your machine
-* you have a latest verstion of yarn/npm installed on your system.
+* you have a latest version of yarn/npm installed on your system.
 (I recommend to use yarn)

-## Running NewsdMe localy
+## Running NewsdMe locally
-To runn NewsdMe follow these steps:
+To run NewsdMe follow these steps:

 (all commands are for Linux/macOs, for Windows please look up the corresponding commands by yourself)

-## Environement configurations
+## Environment configurations

 ### Disabling HTTPS
 HTTPS ins enabled by default.
 To disable HTTPS disable go to the `.env.development.local` file in the root directory of the project and disable the following three lines.